hsnuscars/redux-easy-forms/README.md

 ]
 ```

-The `fn` function will receive the input's `value` as the first argument, and `arg` as the second argument (if specified).
+The `fn` function will receive the input's `value` as the first argument, and `arg` as the second argument (if provided).
 The functions will be run per the order in the array, and any error messages accumulate in the field's `errors` prop.
 Use your own functions, or pull in from a suitable validation library.
 The [demo schema](src/demos/form-schema.js) does both.

 #### filters: Object
 An object containing up to three functions: